trilobiet/oapenmemoharvester/README.md

 ## What is it?

-A harvester service that populates a local OAPEN Library database with data from the OAPEN DSpace XOAI provider.
+A harvester service that populates a local Library database with data from the DSpace XOAI provider.

 See `/dev/db` for the database create script.